paulproteus/operations/using-funds/expense-report.md

 - Expenses must be for a chapter or fund you are approved to submit expenses for, and must follow our [allowed expense](../bridge-chapter-policies.md#allowed-expenses) guidelines.
 - You must have a bank account set up with Expensify (or PayPal outside of the US).

-## To submit expenses for reimbursement
+## To Submit Expenses for Reimbursement

 1. Create a new report and add all expenses to be reimbursed, following all the guidelines under “requirements” above.
 See examples in screen shot below:
 ![](https://lh3.googleusercontent.com/rRTZcD2dWM6CwDQGjCKGJM_AXwfBBWmfYcP87CJze6wjjLEGfIWSmSoy9YoYNkIpPh9a7BeHf37X1Eqne65WWhE-XbNXt3SJBoLTpJSMR2lYgEk_8aIYCaR-eqiCiMdD2gAGkoM)